radecki3/StargazingV1/README.md

 This may not be the most efficient method of accomplishing this task and so, in the StargazingV2 repo, I have a second version which does the above in one Python script, without the use of SQL.

+Here, in StargazingV1, I use an API call to collect the required data.
+In StargazingV2, I use a webscraping package for simplicity and reusability.

 For general use, the StargazingV2 script is best.

 **FURTHER DETAILS**